unified-doc/unified-doc/spec.md

 ## Intro
 Vast amounts of human knowledge is stored digitally in different document formats.
 It is cheap to create, store, render, and manage content within the same document format, but much harder to perform the same operations for content across different document formats.
 Some form of [unified][unified] bridge is required to significantly lower the friction for working across document formats, and subsequently improve aquisition and sharing of human knowledge.

-Instead of implementing custom programs per content type to parse/render/search/annotate/export content, `unified-doc` implements a set of unified document APIs for supported content types.
+Instead of implementing custom programs per content type to parse/render/search/mark/annotate/export content, `unified-doc` implements a set of unified document APIs for supported content types.
 This allows extension of existing APIs to newly introduced content types, and for supported content types to benefit from new API methods.

 With `unified-doc`, we can easily
 - compile and render any content to HTML.
 - format and style the document.
-- annotate the document.
+- mark or annotate the document.
 - search on the document's text content.
 - export the document in a variety of file formats.
 - preserve the semantic structure of the source content.